linuxsimba/netshow-core/netshow-lib/docs/source/features.rst

 ``/sys/class/net``. netshow-lib aggregates information from these locations to provide a comprenhensive view of the bond

-* Interface details: link status, ip addresses (ipv4/ipv6), alias, mtu
+* Interface details: Link status, IP addresses (IPv4/IPv6), Port Alias, MTU

 * Bonds: Parses information found in ``/proc/net/bonding`` and other locations to provide comprehensive bond abstraction and summary information